Updated: Nov 4

 We have heard more times than we can count, "I thought I could keep my existing equipment," or "Why do I have to replace my HVAC?"

 Getting a site survey by an engineering firm early on in the process is a key piece of your due diligence.
-Here are 5 things the survey will answer that is critical for tenants to know:
+Here are 5 things the survey will answer that are critical for tenants to know:

 2. Can I reuse the existing HVAC system and/or ductwork?

-An engineering survey can provide you with initial assumptions on the condition of existing equipment, and likely hood that it can be kept.
+An engineering survey can provide you with initial assumptions on the condition of existing equipment and likely hood that it can be kept.
 (Learn more here about comfort and your HVAC budget.)

-3. Will my water and gas meters be adequate?
+3. Will my water meter be adequate?

 4. What equipment needs to be replaced?